 On September 1, 1982 Wilton Emergency Squad, Inc. officially began to respond to requests for service.

 Between 1999 and 2004 the Town of Wilton and the Squad began to experience rapid growth in population and requests for service.
-In the fall of 2004, the Squad completed a 6,000 square foot expansion displayed as our current campus today.
+In the fall of 2004, the Squad completed a 6,000 square foot expansion displayed as our current facility today.
+In 2017 we merged with General Schuyler.
+We now cover the Towns of Wilton, Saratoga and Northumberland along with the Villages of Schuylerville and Victory Mills.

-Today Wilton EMS operates with a combined staff of 60 volunteers and employees responding to over 2,000 calls annually.
-We operate a fleet of 4 ambulances and two quick response vehicles from our Jones Road station.
+Today Wilton EMS operates with a combined staff of 60 volunteers and employees responding to over 3,000 calls annually.
+We operate a fleet of 5 ambulances and two quick response vehicles from our 2 stations.
 Wilton EMS was the first agency in Saratoga County to have mechanical CPR devices, video laryngoscopy and to offer Specialty Care Transport Services.